HL7/fhir-shorthand/input/pagecontent/reference.md

     * This profile is intended to support workflows where:
       * this happens; or
       * that happens
-    * This profile is not intended to support workfows where:
+    * This profile is not intended to support workflows where:
       * nothing happens
   """
 ```